Raid (2018 film): Plot

 He then meets the Chief Minister of Uttar Pradesh, who refuses any help as the Income Tax department is under the control of the Central Government and the raid is legal.
-The Central Finance Minister is persuaded to call Amay, but is promptly rebuffed.
-A relentless Rameshwar meets several MPs, politicians, senior officers and even the Prime Minister, but to no avail.
+The Central Finance Minister is persuaded to call Amay but is promptly rebuffed.
+A relentless Rameshwar meets several MPs, politicians, senior officers and even the Prime Minister of India, but to no avail.
 He then rallies his political support and threatens to topple the state cabinet unless the Prime Minister agrees to meet him.
 As the raid continues for a 3rd consecutive night, the PM and Rameshwar meet.
 The PM calls Amay and asks him to look for other legal options; Amay agrees to comply, as long as she furnishes a signed order through fax ordering Amay and his team to stop the raid, effectively negating the request.
-The PM realizes that a written order pressurizing the IRS Officer to stop the raid may reach the media and the Government may be brought into disrepute.
+The PM realises that a written order pressurizing the IRS Officer to stop the raid may reach the media and the Government may be brought into disrepute.
 She refuses to help and sends Rameshwar away.
-Frustrated, Rameshwar upon exhausting his political options, tries the tack of attacking Amay's wife Malini, who narrowly escapes.
-On hearing this, Amay becomes furious but decides to control his anger.
+Frustrated, Rameshwar upon exhausting his political options, tries arranging an attack on Malini, who narrowly escapes.
+On hearing this, Amay becomes furious but manages to control his anger.

-Finally, on the 4th day, at noon, Rameshwar sends his henchmen to kill Amay and his team.
+Finally, on the 4th day, at noon, Rameshwar sends his henchmen and the locals to kill Amay and his team.
 A long battle ensues and a nearly defeated Amay is saved in the nick of time by a special police force sent in by the PM.
 Rameshwar is arrested and before being led away in handcuffs, he asks Amay about the identity of his informer.
-Amay refuses to divulge that information.
-It revealed that Rameshwar's youngest daughter-in-law was the informer; she and her lover wanted revenge on Rameshwar for forcing her to marry his impotent son as part of a political deal.
-Rameshwar is seen wondering about the informer's identity in prison while Amay gets transferred to another city, with hopes of a brighter future.
+Amay refuses to divulge this information.
+It is later revealed that Rameshwar's youngest daughter-in-law was the informer; she and her lover wanted revenge on Rameshwar for forcing her to marry his impotent son as part of a political deal.
+Rameshwar is seen wondering about the informer's identity in prison, while Amay gets transferred to another city with hopes of a brighter future.